Ising model: Metropolis algorithm

-Viewing the Ising model as a Markov chain
+As a Markov chain

 It is possible to view the Ising model as a Markov chain, as the immediate probability Pβ(ν) of transitioning to a future state ν only depends on the present state μ.
 The Metropolis algorithm is actually a version of a Markov chain Monte Carlo simulation, and since we use single-spin-flip dynamics in the Metropolis algorithm, every state can be viewed as having links to exactly L other states, where each transition corresponds to flipping a single spin site to the opposite value.
 Furthermore, since the energy equation Hσ change only depends on the nearest-neighbor interaction strength J, the Ising model and its variants such the Sznajd model can be seen as a form of a voter model for opinion dynamics.

+Solutions

 One dimension

 The thermodynamic limit exists as long as the interaction decay is $J_{ij} \sim |i - j|^{-\alpha}$ with α > 1.